Skip to footer content

 $vbLabelText $csharpLabel

-This approach allows you to merge any number of PDF documents efficiently.
-Each PDF is loaded from its byte array into a PdfDocument object, added to a list, and then merged in a single operation.
-For large documents, consider using PDF compression techniques to reduce file size.
-You might also want to linearize the PDF for web optimization or convert to grayscale to further reduce size.
+This approach scales to any number of documents.
+Each PDF is loaded into a PdfDocument object, added to a list, and then merged in a single call.
+For large output files, PDF compression reduces the final size without losing meaningful quality.

 When Should You Use MemoryStream for PDF Merging?